0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ```
 0.83 was found to be the sweet spot value for the coefficient between detecting encrypted files and limiting false positives.<br/>
 As we increase the value of the coefficient the difference between the initial entropy value and the final entropy value to be considered suspicious increases. <br/>

+## Ransomware variations
+When trying to mitigate ransomware , all the variants of the encryption process need to be considered as it can happen very differently.
+The most popular variation is where the files are opened in R/W, read and encrypted in place, closed and then (optionally) renamed.<br/>
+Another option is memory mapping the files , from a ransomware prespective not only that it's faster,  it is considered more evasive as the write is initiated asynchronously by the system process rather than by the ransomware process (tbh anything asynchrnous is harder to deal with from a defensive point of view).
+This trick alone was enough for Maze, LockFile and others to evade some well known security solutions.<br/>
+A third way could be creating a copy of the file with the new name , opened for W, the original file is read, its encrypted content is written inside and the original file is deleted.<br/>
+Whilst there are other possiblities , we are going to tackle those 3 as they are (by far) the most commonly implemented by ransomwares in the wild.<br/>

 ## Tracking & Evaluating file handles
 As mentioned ransomware encryption can happen very differently when it comes to file-system operations, we are going to tackle each variation seperatley as each sequence requires it's own filtering logic.<br/>